Hover For Menu

 Scope

-Understandably, The Muse of Music is primarily interested in those aspects of Dance insofar as they relate to music, among them:
+Understandably, The Muse of Music is primarily interested in the meanings of Dance listed above insofar as they relate to music.
+Among the aspects of Dance that relate to music are:

-• Aspects of all kinds of dance ranging from classical ballet through modern dance through tap.
+• Varieties of dance, ranging from classical ballet through modern dance through tap.

 • Composition and performance.

-• The technique or art of dancing (choreography, dance training, notation, etc.)
+• The techniques, skills, arts, or forms of dancing (choreography, dance training, notation, etc.)

 • Important performers and memorable performances.